 Knowledge must be complete for the stage the soul is now in.
 Therefore, the angel led it to see heaven: the happiness of the righteous, the reward of good works.
 But above all, he is led to see his good deeds, which he has done, or could have done.
-Now he knows what the measure given to him by God was and how much he has accomplished.
+Now he knows what measure God gave him and how much he has accomplished.
 On the 9th day after death, the 6th day after the burial of the body, the soul returns to God and worships Him.
 On earth, the Church prays on the 9th day for the one who has moved.

 What is the Christian Afterlife in ancient Egypt?

-The Christian Afterlife in ancient Egypt is the soul’s passage to its proper location and origin, the Heaven of the ancient Egyptians, which was a lovely valley of the Nile, with irrigation canals, and fertilizing floods.
+The Christian Afterlife in ancient Egypt is the soul’s passage to its proper location and origin, the Heaven of the ancient Egyptians, a lovely Nile valley with irrigation canals and fertilizing floods.

 Very bountiful harvests and even the possibility for souls to have others work in their place, as enslaved people worked in Egypt.
 Enamelled statues of earth were placed by relatives in the tomb and meant to be present when the dead, put to hard labor by their new master, Osiris, needed to be replaced by someone else.